hanzhongxing/openagents/README.md

 ### Visit your network through OpenAgents Studio

-> **ℹ️  Note:**
-> This step requires Node.js and npm to be installed.
-> We recommend you to have node v20 or higher installed.
-> If you are running with docker, then you should already be able to access the studio at http://localhost:8050.

 Please keep the network running and create a new terminal to launch the studio.

 Let's launch the studio in standalone mode with `-s` option (which doesn't launch a network along with the studio):